stefanodixon-ux/webMAN-MOD/README.md

 - It can auto-mount any custom folder or ISO.
 Official only can mount AUTOBOOT.ISO
 - Title ID can be displayed on XMB menu
 - Covers are shown using the Title ID on the file name of the ISO.
 Official needs to mount the game to show the covers.
+- Option for online covers display.
 - It can rip a game from disc to hdd0 or copy from hdd0 to usb000 or from usb00x to hdd0.
 - FTP server includes new SITE commands to allow copy/paste files locally, unmount game, toggle external gamedata, turn on/off dev_blind, change file attributes
-- Safe upload mode prevents a brick/semi-brick if power fails during ftp uploads to /dev_blind
+- Safe upload mode prevents a brick/semi-brick if power fails during ftp uploads to /dev_blind.
+- Increased security: ADMIN mode blocks access to critical functions like /setup.ps3, /delete.ps3; Password for FTP server access; limit remote access to specific IP
 - Integrated external gameDATA allows installation of packages & game data on external USB drives
 - Web Debugger (remote peek/poke/find bytes)
 - Support for automatic or manual removal of CFW syscalls and spoof console id (IDPS/PSID)